EricPerbos/DAND-P6_Data_Visualization_with_D3.js/README.md

 Providing an explicit picture of its European sales though one chart is intricate as countries vary widely in terms of absolute sales (from 25 to 2500 in a quarter), making a bar chart inadequate as one leading country will "dwarf" smaller ones in scale.

-After initial research, we opted for circle's area as representation of sales.</br>After feedback, we added a small bar chart to show the "Sales per million of habitants" to show the local performance of each country marketwise.
+After initial research, I opted for circle's area as representation of sales.</br>After feedback, I added a small bar chart to show the "Sales per million of habitants" to show the local performance of each country marketwise.

 ## Design